Bandwidth Cluster

-Regional Aggregated Burstable 95th is a network bandwidth billing model that allows you to uniformly manage and optimize public network bandwidth costs by sharing a bandwidth commitment within a large region, which crosses several cities.
+Bandwidth Cluster is a network bandwidth billing model that allows you to uniformly manage all your compute resources and optimize public network bandwidth costs by sharing a bandwidth commitment with the aggregated burstable 95th pricing model.
+All your compute resources may reside within a large region, which crosses several cities, or simply within only one city.

-Once this service is activated, when purchasing computing resources such as bare metal instances or virtual machine instances, if you have selected the Regional Aggregated Burstable 95th network pricing, these computing resources will be added in to a regional Bandwidth Cluster and share one bandwidth commitment within the same region.
-Your computing resources in every city covered by the Bandwidth Cluster will be billed by the 95th percentile bandwidth pricing, and the 95th peak value of each city will be added together to calculate the final 95th peak bandwidth of the Bandwidth Cluster.
+Once this service is activated, when purchasing computing resources such as bare metal instances or elastic compute instances, if you have selected the Bandwidth Cluster network pricing, these computing resources will be added in to a regional or city-based Bandwidth Cluster and share one bandwidth commitment within the same region or city.
+Your computing resources covered by the Bandwidth Cluster will be billed by the 95th percentile bandwidth pricing, and the 95th peak value will be added together to calculate the final 95th peak bandwidth of the Bandwidth Cluster.

-This kind of network billing provides a cost-effective and easily manageable regional-level bandwidth sharing and reuse solution.
+This kind of network billing provides a cost-effective and easily manageable bandwidth sharing and reuse solution.

 Features

-• Global Coverage Cover global regions to ensure network service quality and coverage.
+• Global Coverage Cover global regions or cities to ensure network service quality and coverage.

 • Shared Large Burst A significantly large burst capability to handle peak traffic.